neksa/mutagene/docs/motif_doc.rst

 Motif Representation
 ----------------------------------------

-MutaGene represents motifs as a string of characters, where characters in brackets represent the single-base substitutions and characters outside brackets represent the unmutated DNA context.
+MutaGene represents motifs as a string of DNA characters, where characters in brackets represent the single-base substitutions and characters outside brackets represent the unmutated DNA context.
 The motif must be in quotes to be recognized by MutaGene.

 Motif Examples
 --------------